-Knox has recently become the head of the Religious Coalition for Reproductive Choice.
-He has a post on the Huffington Post explaining why religious people should support the slaying of children in the womb, a post which proves, once again the truth of Socrates’ adage that an unexamined life is a tragedy.
+Knox became the head of the Religious Coalition for Reproductive Choice back in 2012.
+He had a post on the Huffington Post explaining why religious people should support the slaying of children in the womb, a post which proved, once again the truth of Socrates’ adage that an unexamined life is a tragedy.

 Now, just in time for the Christmas season, Susan Michelle at Live Action News brings us up to speed on his latest antics:

 The not very reverent Rev. Knox heads up the largest faith-based pro-abortion organization in the nation, the Religious Coalition for Reproductive Choice (RCRC).
 Churches like the United Methodists, Evangelical Lutheran, Presbyterian USA, and Episcopals, as well as a host of more well-known liberal churches, are the composite of this campaign for death in the name of the One who came to bring us life.
 The RCRC is a shame to the reality of Christianity as it manipulates the truth of the faith.